Security scanning for packages in Bytesafe is now available for all accounts!

 All scanned packages will be marked with a SCANNED badge (we call these badges hints) in Bytesafe.

-If a vulnerability is found, an additional red badge will be added with a link to the advisory with more detailed information:
+If a vulnerability is found, additional security issue badges will be added according to severity.
+The issue badges contain a link to the advisory with more detailed information.

 In addition to the badges shown in Bytesafe, the information from the vulnerability scanner is also available from the